TheLazzoro/3sem_day1_functions_callbacks/README.md

 </figure>

-- One thing to remmber is, at the scope chain doesn't work the other way around.
+- One thing to remember is, at the scope chain doesn't work the other way around.
 The global scope will not have access to the variable b or c, unless the function returns them.

 **Lexical scoping** (sometimes known as static scoping ) is a convention used with many programming languages that sets the scope (range of functionality) of a variable so that it may only be called (referenced) from within the block of code in which it is defined.
 The scope is determined when the code is compiled.
 A variable declared in this fashion is sometimes called a private variable.